Pug0r/studia-warsztat-programowania-zespolowego/README.md

 - [ ] write decent readme with setup instructions
 - [ ] setup precommit hooks (types!, possibly styling?)
 - [ ] add database connection
+- [ ] clear not needed templates code
 - [ ] meeting with intro on how the structure works

 How to run: